The role of antisymmetric functions in nonlocal equations

 \section{Abstract}

-We prove a Hopf-type lemma for antisymmetric super-solutions to the Dirichlet problem for the fractional Laplacian with zero-th order terms.

-As an application, we use such a Hopf-type lemma in combination with the method of moving planes to prove symmetry for the {\it semilinear fractional parallel surface problem}.
+We use a Hopf-type lemma for antisymmetric super-solutions to the Dirichlet problem for the fractional Laplacian with zero-th order terms, in combination with the method of moving planes, to prove symmetry for the {\it semilinear fractional parallel surface problem}.
 That is, we prove that non-negative solutions to semilinear Dirichlet problems for the fractional Laplacian in a bounded open set $\Omega \subset \R^n$ must be radially symmetric if one of their level surfaces is parallel to the boundary of $\Omega$; in turn, $\Omega$ must be a ball.

 Furthermore, we discuss maximum principles and the Harnack inequality for antisymmetric functions in the fractional setting and provide counter-examples to these theorems when only `local' assumptions are imposed on the solutions.
 The construction of these counter-examples relies on an approximation result that states that `all antisymmetric functions are locally antisymmetric and \(s\)-harmonic up to a small error'.